 Unite Explore 815s - Battery Part #: W-9

-Released in Summer 2016, we have not yet received reports of the Unite Explore having battery swelling issues, and at the present time batteries specific to this model are not being marketed.
-However, it takes the same battery type as the Netgear AC791L.
+Released in Summer 2016, we have limited reports of the Unite Explore having battery swelling issues.
+It takes the same battery type as the Netgear AC791L.

 Unite Pro 781s - Battery Part #: W-6

 We have started to receive sporadic reports of the Unite Pro, released in mid-2014, starting to have battery swelling issues.

 ZTE 915 & 917: Battery Part #: Li3720T42P3h704572